noelladsa/2048/README.md

 # 2048
-An initial version of 2048 in python.
+An implemention of 2048 in pygame using DirtySprites

-The front end is in pygame and is yet to be completed.
-Currently works on console from Run.py
+#Installation
+Pre-requisites install pygame

+#Run
+python controller.py